VR Evolution: Looking Back at over 150 Years of VR

 Let’s begin with the first stereoscopic images.
 It’s viewing in stereo that makes VR’s depth perception possible.
 In 1838, Charles Wheatstone had a breakthrough in his research for how people see images and how to give the illusion of dimension and depth in photographs.
 By putting two images side-by-side, and viewing them through a stereoscope, you have the first development of three-dimensional viewing.

 Does the design look familiar?
-This design is a step in VR evolution – it is the staple of mobile virtual reality and can still be seen today in modern VR glasses such as Google Cardboards, the Samsung Gear VR, Homdio minis, and other mobile VR head-mounted displays.
+This design is a step in virtual reality evolution – it is the staple of mobile virtual reality and can still be seen today in modern VR glasses such as Google Cardboards, the Samsung Gear VR, Homdio minis, and other mobile VR head-mounted displays.
 When you power up a VR experience on your smartphone, it should appear just like this – an image on each side of a screen with a slightly different viewing point for each eye, which ultimately lets you ‘immerse’ yourself into the space just like the split image and stereoscope would let you do.

 1929: Link Trainer The First Flight Simulator